 The predominant residential land use in the City of Corpus Christi is the single-family dwelling at a range of densities.
-Plan CC designates density levels for single-family housing, duplexes, townhouses, multifamily development, and mixed-use development. which can include housing.
+Instead of a general residential category, the Future Land Use Map for Plan CC designates three density levels for single-family housing, duplexes, townhouses, and a separate land use category for multifamily development, and for mixed-use development, which can include housing.
 The purpose of this approach is to show multifamily housing locations.
 All residential categories also include schools, churches, and neighborhood-serving public uses.
-Where small enclaves of residential uses are surrounded by existing or planned lightindustrial or intensive commercial uses. rezoning should not perpetuate or enlarge these enclaves.
+Where small enclaves of residential uses are surrounded by existing or planned lightindustrial or intensive commercial uses, rezoning should not perpetuate or enlarge these enclaves.
+[Planning Commission]